UNICEF – Rights Respecting Schools

 lives.
 The website is full of interesting information, please do take a look.

-This week we are focusing on Article 31 – Rest, play, culture and arts
+This week we are focusing on Article 12 and 13 – Pupil Voice

 Please look at the link below to see further information for you to discuss with your child.